 WordPress Performance Test

-When you create a website you need to makes sure that your websites are performing well across all the browsers as well as the different mobiles devices.
+When you create a website you need to makes sure that your websites are performing well across all the browsers as well as the different mobile devices.

 All the top-ranked websites have a low page load time & low bounce rate.

 To keep your website at the top of its game you’re gonna have to optimize your website’s performance which includes:

 - Average load time